thejoshwolfe/poaf/README.md

 This format is designed to be written once in a single-pass stream, and then read either as a stream or by random access.
 Random-access reading means starting with a consolidated metadata index at the end of the archive, then seeking back to selectively read individual items contents as needed.
 One of either streaming reading support or random-access reading support can be omitted from the archive to save space if the writer knows how the archive format will be read.
-The set of optional features in an archive is encoded in the first 4 bytes.
+The first 4 bytes of the archive encode what metadata is present in the archive.

-This format supports compression with the DEFLATE algorithm, the same as gzip.
+This format performs compression with the DEFLATE algorithm, the same as gzip.
 Metadata and contents from multiple items can be combined into a single compression stream, resulting in compression ratios comparable to `.tar.gz` archives.
 However, the writer can strategically place breaks in the compression stream to support selective reading by random access.
 This gives the best of both worlds for large items and small items.

+Note that the DEFLATE compression algorithm includes encoding the end of its stream.
+This is significant for parsing the structure of this archive format.

 There is no support for compression algorithms beyond DEFLATE.
 This archive format prioritizes ease of implementation over optimizing compression ratios, and DEFLATE was chosen because it is the most widely implemented lossless compression algorithm in the world as of 2025;
 nearly every programming language standard library supports DEFLATE compression.

-This format optionally includes crc32 checksums (also widely implemented in standard libraries) to guard against subtle and accidental corruption, especially during the selective reading use case.
+This format includes crc32 checksums (also widely implemented in standard libraries) to guard against subtle and accidental corruption.
+Every byte of data in an archive is included in some redundancy check.
+File names, types, and contents are hashed with crc32, and the remaining special bits in the `ArchiveHeader` and `ArchiveFooter` are covered by bespoke checksums or parity checks.

 Note that to guard against malicious corruption, an external cryptographically secure checksum should be used on the entire archive, which is out of scope for this specification.